yoke2/PR-ISSM-IS1FT-GRP-A22G-UTDMHAD-ActivityRecognition/README.md

 #### Python package requirements

+To install them, please use the following commands

+1. conda install -c pytorch -c fastai fastai
-To install them, please use command `pip install -r requirements.txt` using the accompanying requirements.txt
+2. `pip install -r requirements.txt` using the accompanying requirements.txt

 #### Note on running on Windows